 Maxim Khlopin, the director of the Ural branch of the Donbas Union of Volunteers, called a Wagner commander who had seen the attack firsthand.
 That commander said two of the Russian casualties were Artyom “Hulk” Nevyantsev and Ignat “Benya” Borichev.
 Borichev’s brother had previously died while working as a personal bodyguard for former Ukrainian separatist commander Alexander “Batman” Bednov.
 Bednov was assassinated in the same attack.

 The weird situation for the families of the operators allegedly killed in Libya is that neither the Russian government nor Wagner itself has formally notified the families of any combat deaths.
 This is contrary to the PMC’s typical practice, which is to send death certificates and any military decorations to the relatives of combatants killed.
 The families have lost contact with their loved ones, but officially their fate remains unknown.

 Formally speaking, Wagner Group doesn’t exist, but it’s commonly associated with the catering magnate Evgeny Prigozhin.
 The reports from Russia and abroad have reported that “Wagner” is the call sign for Dmitry Utkin, who allegedly leads the company, which has allegedly fielded combatants in Syria, Sudan, the Central African Republic, and eastern Ukraine.
 The latest information on their alleged deployment was related to the Venezuelan crisis earlier this year.

 The lack of information in the Utkin case is the indicator that he doesn’t want to be known.
-It is believed that he is to be about 49 years old, and until 2014 he was listed in Russia’s United State Register of Legal Entities as the commander of the 700th Special Forces Unit of the Russian Military Intelligence Directorate’s 2nd Special Detachment
+It is believed that he is to be about 49 years old.
+Until 2014 he was listed in Russia’s United States Register of Legal Entities as the commander of the 700th Special Forces Unit of the Russian Military Intelligence Directorate’s 2nd Special Detachment.